Summer Camp Administrator Info

 Final Balance

 To pay by Visa/MasterCard, log into your Online Account to complete this process.
-If you plan to pay by check, you may mail payment to the Hume location you are attending.
-To find your remaining balance, log into your Online Account and click "View All Statements."
+Please note that using this form of payment will result in an additional charge of 2.24% of your paid amount.
+If you plan to pay by check, you may mail payment to the Hume office.
+To find your remaining balance, log into your Online Account and click “View All Statements.”

-- The remaining balance is due no later than two weeks prior to the event check-in day.
+• The remaining balance is due no later than 4 weeks prior to the event check-in day.

-- If the registration is cancelled or changed for any reason after initial signup or any deposit is made, the attendee agrees that the full deposit per person will be forfeited.
+If the registration is canceled or changed for any reason after initial signup or any deposit is made, the attendee agrees that the full deposit per person will be forfeited.

 Camper Medication